 11. Ventilation and air flow

 - Where possible, air filters are being upgraded to the highest level possible (MERV 11 - 14 filters).
 HEPA filtration units will be placed in classrooms where the ventilation systems cannot support MERV filters.

-- To bring in fresh, outside air ventilation systems will two hours before school starts and will stay on for two hours after school is closed.
+- To bring in fresh, outside air ventilation systems start two hours before school starts and stay on for two hours after school is closed. .

 12. Isolating individuals who are ill

-- A dedicated space near the nurse's office will be set aside for any student who s to show symptoms of COVID-19.
-This isolation room will be clearly marked and air flow from this room to other rooms will be protected.
+- A dedicated space near the nurse’s office will be set aside for any student who starts to show symptoms of COVID-19.
+This illness room will be clearly marked and air flow from this room to other rooms will be protected with additional HEPA filters.

 - The student will be separated from others until they can be picked up by a parent or guardian.
 Transportation will be provided to any student whose parent/guardian cannot pick them up in a reasonable time.

 - If your student must stay home due to having COVID-19 or being in close contact with someone who has COVID-19, your student will need to stay home for 14 days to quarantine.
 If your student is well, but needs to quarantine, they can keep up with their coursework through distance learning.
 Follow these quarantine tips from the Minnesota Department of Health.